JoeThCo/CS-4731-Computer-Graphics/README.md

 # CS 4731 Computer Graphics

-## "This course studies the use of the computer to model and graphically render two- and three-dimensional structures.
+## "This course studies the use of the computer to model and graphically render two-dimensional and three-dimensional structures.
 Topics include graphics devices and languages, 2- and 3-D object representations, and various aspects of rendering realistic images.
 Students will be expected to implement programs which span all stages of the 3-D graphics pipeline, including clipping, projection, arbitrary viewing, hidden surface removal, and shading."

 ## Project 1
 ### Part 1